Nadie sabe para quién trabaja

 Nadie sabe para quién trabaja (lit.
-'Nobody knows who she works for') is a 2017 Colombian-Peruvian black comedy film directed by Harold Trompetero and written by Alejandro Matallana.
+'Nobody knows who she works for') is a 2017 black comedy film directed by Harold Trompetero and written by Alejandro Matallana.
 It stars Robinson Díaz, Jéssica Cediel, Adolfo Aguilar, Hernán Méndez Alonso, Francisco Bolívar, Claudio Cataño, Primo Rojas, Germán Quintero, Diego Camargo and Diego Mateus.

 Synopsis

 Simón is a Peruvian who lives in Bogotá and who does not have the right to the inheritance of his uncle, who, already dead, did not leave a will.
 Arturo will form an alliance with Antonia, an accountant who shares an office with him, to secure the inheritance using the most unconventional techniques, tactics, and tricks.

 Cast

 The actors participating in this film are: